Ayanzadeh93/Antcolony-edgedetection/README.md

 directly proportional to the computation time.
 An increase in the computation time was witnessed when the dimensions of the images were 512 × 512 and higher.
 For images that has high dimensions, the algorithm took much Longer time and some extra load on the processor was noted.
 The computational time for the image Cameraman of 128 × 128 dimension was 32.5879s  with our systems.

- Knowledge-Based Engineering and Innovation (KBEI), 2015 2nd International Conference on 5-6 Nov.
-2015
+Ayanzadeh, A., Pourghaemi, H. and Seyfari, Y., 2015, November.
+A modified ant colony based approach to digital image edge detection.
+In Knowledge-Based Engineering and Innovation (KBEI), 2015 2nd International Conference on (pp. 504-509).
+IEEE.
 DOi: 10.1109/KBEI.2015.7436096

 based on the J-Tian Method.(Tian, J., Yu, W., Xie, S.: An ant colony optimization algorithm for image edge detection.
 In: Proc.
 IEEE Congress on Evolutionary Computation, Hongkong, China,pp. 751–756 (June 2008))